Stephen Hillenburg: Early career

+Influences

+Hillenburg's graphic influences were Mike Kelley, George Herriman, E. C. Segar, Bill Watterson, Dr. Seuss, Max Fleischer, Jay Ward, Chuck Jones, Tex Avery, Bob Clampett, George Dunning, Matt Groening, Jules Engel, Joe Murray, Heinz Edelmann, Paul Driessen, Richard Condie and John Kricfalusi; the latter inspired many close-up shots of grotesque and extremely detailed drawings in several SpongeBob episodes.
+He also cited Charlie Chaplin, Buster Keaton, Laurel & Hardy, The Three Stooges, W.C.
+Fields, Jerry Lewis, Jacques Cousteau, Jim Henson's The Muppets and Paul Reubens' Pee-wee Herman as being his comedic influences.

 Animation career

 Early works

 Hillenburg made his first animated works, short films The Green Beret (1991) and Wormholes (1992), while at CalArts.
 The Green Beret was about a physically challenged Girl Scout with enormous fists who toppled houses and destroyed neighborhoods while trying to sell Girl Scout cookies.
 Wormholes was his seven-minute thesis film, about the theory of relativity.
 He described the latter as "a poetic animated film based on relativistic phenomena" in his grant proposal in 1991 to the Princess Grace Foundation, which assists emerging artists in American theater, dance, and film.
 The foundation agreed to fund the effort, providing Hillenburg with a Graduate Film Scholarship.
 "It meant a lot," he said in 2003.
 "They funded one of the projects I'm most proud of, even with SpongeBob.
 It provided me the opportunity just to make a film that was personal, and what I would call independent, and free of some of the commercial needs."
 Wormholes was shown at several international animation festivals, including the Annecy International Animated Film Festival, the Hiroshima International Animation Festival, the Los Angeles International Animation Celebration, the International Short Film Festival Oberhausen, and the Ottawa International Animation Festival, where it won Best Concept.
 LA Weekly called the film "road-trippy" and "Zap-comical", while Manohla Dargis of The New York Times called it "inventive".

 Hillenburg explained that "anything goes" in experimental animation.
 Although this allowed him to explore alternatives to conventional methods of filmmaking, he still ventured to employ "an industry style"; he preferred to traditionally animate his films (where each frame is drawn by hand) rather than, for instance, make cartoons "by filming piles of sand changing".
-He made at least one other short film as an animation student, but its title is unspecified.
+He made at least one other short film as an animation student, titled Animation Diary, which was made up of 365 drawings made during the span of 1991 (with one drawing per day).